alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/integrated-example/docs/en/local-deployment.md

 ### Environment Declaration

-Before running the local example, you need to ensure that the following base environment is available locally.
-If you do not have a current environment locally, the following step-by-step build will be done to demonstrate the build process.
+Before running the local example, you need to ensure that the local machine has the following basic environment.
+If you do not have the current local environment, the following steps to demonstrate the construction process.
+You can also quickly launch the component through the docker-compose file provided by the Spring Cloud Alibaba (SCA) community.

 - Nacos server
 - Seata server